SonarSource/sonar-plugin-api/.github/PULL_REQUEST_TEMPLATE.md

 Use the following formatting style: SonarSource/sonar-developer-toolset Provide a unit test for any code you changed
-If there is a JIRA ticket available, please make your commits and pull request start with the ticket ID (PLUGINAPI-XXXX) We will try to give you feedback on your contribution as quickly as possible.
+If there is a JIRA ticket available, please make your commits and pull request start with the ticket ID (PLUGINAPI-XXXX)

+Please note that opening the PR will notify all the squad members.
+Please make sure you keep it in DRAFT and mark it ready, when all the checks are green.

+We will try to give you feedback on your contribution as quickly as possible.

 Thank You!
 The SonarSource Team